trygve-lie/gulp-dom/README.md

 ````

-## Basic usage
+## Basic example

-Example on adding a `data` attribute with a verion number on the `body` tag of a
+Example on adding a `data` attribute with a version number on the `body` tag of
-HTML document:
+a HTML document:

-JS:
 ```js
 var gulp = require('gulp'),
     dom  = require('gulp-dom');